dpb587/boshua/README.md

 ## Usage

-*All APIs remain in beta and subject to change while it use cases continue to be tested and explored.*
+*CLI/API remains in beta and subject to change.*

 ### CLI

-The primary tool is the `boshua` CLI.
+The primary tool is the [`boshua`](main/boshua) CLI.
 Generally, `-h` should be used to learn more about specific commands and available options.

 The first level of commands are primarily geared towards specific artifacts (e.g. `release`, `stemcell`)...